 - If the Embargo Policy is violated, the poster may be withdrawn by ASH from presentation at the annual meeting.

-How to Submit a Poster for the Global Capacity-Building Showcase
+How to Submit a Global Capacity-Building Showcase Poster

-All posters must be submitted by July 27, 2017, at 11:59 p.m., Pacific Daylight Time.
+The submission site is now open.
+All posters must be submitted by July 25, 2018, at 11:59 p.m.
+Pacific time.
 Submissions that are incomplete by the deadline will be rejected.

 - Electronic submission works optimally with Microsoft Internet Explorer 7+, Mozilla Firefox 3.0+, and Safari or MAC OS 10.4+.
 Netscape Navigator 7.7+ is supported, but its use is discouraged, since not all features are available.
 The online submission system will provide links so that you can download free browser software.

-- Once you have submitted the title page information, a draft of your poster submission will be saved, and you will be able to return to edit and update the submission at any time until July 27, 2017, at 11:59 p.m., PDT.
-You will receive an e-mail providing a link to your submission.
+- Once you have submitted the title page information, a draft of your poster submission will be saved, and you will be able to return to edit and update the submission at any time until July 25, 2018, at 11:59 p.m.
+Pacific time.
+You will receive an email providing a link to your submission.

 - Posters cannot be submitted and will not be reviewed without completion of the “Submission Information” and “Disclosure” sections of the online submission program.